logo

 Projected Job Growth

-Radiology tech employment in Pennsylvania is projected to grow 6.8% through the decade ending in 2028, compared to a national projection of 9% growth during the same time period.5 Pennsylvania offers ample opportunities for recent radiology program graduates.
-The average salary for radiologic technologists and technicians in the state is $53,860 per year.6 With an estimated 10,150 rad techs working in the state as of 2018, Pennsylvania also has the fifth-highest employment level for radiologic technologists in the US.6 Although the BLS does not provide employment data for limited scope x-ray technicians, technicians typically earn less than radiologic technologists due to the lower educational requirements and scope of responsibility.
+Radiology tech employment in Pennsylvania is projected to grow 7.1% through the decade ending in 2030, compared to a national projection of 8.6% growth during the same time period.5 Pennsylvania offers ample opportunities for recent radiology program graduates.
+The average salary for radiologic technologists and technicians in the state is $64,550 per year.6 Pennsylvania has an estimated 9,250 rad techs working in the state as of 2022.6 Although the Bureau of Labor Statistics (BLS) does not provide employment data for limited scope x-ray technicians, technicians typically earn less than radiologic technologists due to the lower educational requirements and scope of responsibility.
 Radiology technologists and technicians can consider employment opportunities at Pennsylvania’s many imaging centers.
-Some options include Adams Diagnostic Imaging in Gettysburg, Image Radiology Group in Pittsburgh, Cedar Crest Imaging in Allentown, Hamot Imaging Center in Erie, Lebanon Diagnostic Imaging in Colebrook, and Medical Imaging Associates LP in Philadelphia.
-Radiology techs will also find career opportunities in the 253 hospitals in the state, including Thomas Jefferson University Hospitals, Hospitals of the University of Pennsylvania, and Mercy Health System.
+Some options include Adams Diagnostic Imaging, Image Radiology Group, Cedar Crest Imaging, and Medical Imaging Associates LP.
+Radiology techs will also find career opportunities in the 253 hospitals in the state, including Thomas Jefferson University Hospitals, Hospital of the University of Pennsylvania, and Mercy Health System.

 Pennsylvania Radiologic Technologist Salary by Metro Area